 In the course of counseling, I’ve seen too many instances where parents had protected their children over and over from the natural results of their sin and rebellion, only to have God take matters out of their hands, by allowing something that the parents could not fix.

 As parents, we need to pray for wisdom and discernment to know when to help and when to lovingly allow consequences to run their course.
 As hard as it is to see our children suffer those hard consequences, how much more tragic if they are enabled to keep going their own way and they never see the need to turn to Christ.

 Today’s Other Readings:

 It’s often difficult to understand how Israel could return again and again to idolatry.
 Like us, they probably rarely made a conscious decision to stop worshiping God and begin worshiping some golden calf.
 Instead, there was most likely a gradual drifting away, making compromises toward the things of the world, until those things began to look more enticing, even more normal, than the worship of God and His guidelines for their lives.

-One of the attractions of pagan idolatry was its inclusion of all kinds of sexual perversion, including temple prostitution and fertility rites, and the use of drugs and other substances to induce so-called spiritual enlightenment.
-Now as then, it always starts with small things.
-The first step is deciding sexual perversion and drug use are no longer criminal.
-Next, they become acceptable.
-Soon they become a right and then just another version of normal.
+One of the attractions of pagan idolatry was its inclusion of all kinds of sexual perversion, including male and female temple prostitution, fertility rites, and the use of drugs and other substances to induce so-called spiritual enlightenment.

-He is our only hope as we come to Him in humility and confession, accepting His sacrificial cleansing from all our sins.
+Jesus is our only hope for cleansing from sin, as we come to Him in humility and confession, accepting His forgiveness from all our sins.
 But we also need that continual “foot washing” of repentance and forgiveness.

 Verse 10, “Jesus said to him, ‘He who is bathed needs only to wash his feet, but is completely clean; and you are clean, but not all of you.'”